 With automated GPS construction tracking solutions, you can:

-- What regular preventative maintenance services need to be performed, and
+- Determine what regular preventative maintenance services need to be performed, and

 - Monitor fuel usage and engine idle times to reduce costs and enhance project management.

-It’s obvious that unsafe driving habits not only leave your employees at risk, they also put your assets—and the community at large—at risk as well.
-The equipment at job sites isn’t always limited to construction equipment.
+It’s obvious that unsafe driving habits not only leave your employees at risk, they put your assets—and the community at large—at risk as well.
+The equipment at jobsites isn’t always limited to construction equipment.
 It also can include heavy equipment trucks and vehicles that may travel around the location or travel to and from it to transport materials and supplies.